ByDr. Brennan Commerford, D.C.·Last reviewed: April 2026

 What is Vitamin C?

 Not all forms of Vitamin C are equal.
 The form you choose determines how much Vitamin C actually reaches your tissues, and the difference between the best and worst forms can be substantial.
-FormulaForge’s formulary ranks each form by bioavailability tier (S1–S4) and formulary tier (T1–T4), giving you a research-backed guide for choosing wisely.
+FormulaForge ranks every form by how well it absorbs and how strongly the published research supports it, giving you an evidence-based guide for choosing wisely.

 Forms of Vitamin C Compared

-Vitamin C (Ester-C) (Mapped Form) has a bioavailability rating of good (S2).
-Typical dose range: not yet documented in our database.
+Vitamin C (Ester-C) (Mapped Form) has a bioavailability rating of good absorption.

-Vitamin C (Calcium Ascorbate) (Mapped Form) has a bioavailability rating of good (S2).
-Typical dose range: not yet documented in our database.
+Vitamin C (as Ascorbyl Palmitate) (Mapped Form) has a bioavailability rating of moderate absorption.

-Vitamin C (Sodium Ascorbate) (Mapped Form) has a bioavailability rating of good (S2).
-Typical dose range: not yet documented in our database.
+Vitamin C (Sodium Ascorbate) (Mapped Form) has a bioavailability rating of good absorption.

-Vitamin C (Ascorbic Acid) (Mapped Form) has a bioavailability rating of good (S2).
-Typical dose range: not yet documented in our database.
+Vitamin C (Ascorbic Acid) (Mapped Form) has a bioavailability rating of good absorption.

-Vitamin C (Liposomal) (Mapped Form) has a bioavailability rating of high (S1 — best tier).
-Typical dose range: not yet documented in our database.
+Vitamin C (Liposomal) (Mapped Form) has a bioavailability rating of high absorption.

-Vitamin C (Buffered) (Mapped Form) has a bioavailability rating of good (S2).
-Typical dose range: not yet documented in our database.
+Vitamin C (Buffered) (Mapped Form) has a bioavailability rating of good absorption.

 How to Choose the Right Form

 Multiple forms of Vitamin C are available.
-Start by comparing form ratings — Preferred Forms reflect the strongest bioavailability evidence, and S1-rated forms deliver the most active compound per dose unit.
+Start by comparing form ratings — Preferred Forms reflect the strongest bioavailability evidence, and higher-absorption forms deliver more active compound per dose unit.

 The appropriate form depends on your individual goals and your healthcare provider’s recommendations.
 Consult a qualified professional before selecting a supplement form.